Newsroom

 Developer to break ground on housing for ‘Missing Middle’

-Calabasas-based Alliant Strategic Development broke ground on a four-property multifamily project totaling 727 units in San Fernando Valley.
+Calabasas-based Alliant Communities broke ground on a four-property multifamily project totaling 727 units in San Fernando Valley.
 These projects will provide newly built units that will be attainable for middle-class renters, known as “missing middle” housing.

 As seen on Spectrum News 1.